COVID-19

 Multi-System Inflammatory Syndrome in Children (MIS-C) is a serious inflammatory condition linked to COVID-19 infection, characterized by widespread inflammation affecting multiple organs, such as the heart, lungs, kidneys, brain, skin, eyes, and/or gastrointestinal organs.
 Treatment involves hospitalizing the child for close monitoring, often in a pediatric intensive care unit, and administering anti-inflammatory medications like intravenous immunoglobulin (IVIG), corticosteroids and rarely biologics to control the inflammation.
 Anticoagulants may be used to prevent complications related to blood clots, and supportive care is provided to address symptoms such as breathing difficulties and blood pressure instability.
 Cardiac monitoring is done, as the heart can be significantly affected.
 With prompt and appropriate medical care, most children recover, but ongoing follow-up is important to ensure full recovery and to manage any long-term effects.

 Early and effective treatment options for COVID-19 have also improved.
-Antiviral medications like Paxlovid and monoclonal antibody treatments can minimize disease progression if administered promptly.
-Public health strategies, including mask-wearing, hand hygiene, and social distancing, continue to play a role in mitigating the spread of the virus.
+Antiviral medications like Paxlovid and monoclonal antibody treatments minimized disease progression.
+Public health strategies, including mask-wearing, hand hygiene, and social distancing played a role in mitigating the spread of the virus.

-The outlook for young people with COVID-19 is generally positive due to better treatment options, improving population immunity and vaccines.
-However, it remains important to stay informed, continue preventive measures, and participate in vaccination programs to protect your child and the community.
-See our COVID-19 vaccination section.
+The outlook for young people with COVID-19 is generally positive due to better treatment options, improving population immunity achieved through infection with the virus and the past use of vaccines.